 Kelly, of thewanderingblonde.com, wrote an excellent piece recently- “You’re SO Lucky!”
 The Thing About Travel and Privilege in which she goes beyond her immediate resistance to really analyzing what advantages she’s had over others.

 Kelly’s first reaction is to object to the “lucky” label; to point out the sacrifices and hard work that goes into a travel bloggers lifestyle.
 For some it is letting go of material possessions, for other putting off raising a family.
-But Kelly is wise to recognize that she was born with some privileges she has been born with that make her career choice much easier:
+But Kelly is wise to recognize that she was born with some privileges that make her career choice easier:

-A privilege is defined as a special right, advantage, or immunity granted or available only to a particular person or group of people.
+A privilege is defined as a special right or advantage given to a person or group of people.
+It is better understood by seeing that these characteristics didn’t stand in the way of achieving something.
 The first three privileges Kelly cites are bestowed by the randomness of birth.
 The last two can be acquired after birth, but it’s an advantage to be born into an English-speaking, Upper Middle Class family.

 As we get older, other factors come into play which affords a privilege to the traveler.
 Like the privileges above, some are earned, and some are a factor of luck.
 Most are a combination of the two.

-To increase your ‘chance’ at this privilege I would emphasize exercise – regular and vigorous!
+Though much of this is luck, genetic or otherwise, you can increase your ‘chance’ at this privilege by eating well and participating in exercise – regular and vigorous!
 This will increase your stamina, your bone strength, and keep your weight in check.

 If you want to keep moving – keep moving!

 It’s unfair to negate the importance of funding for any traveler, especially senior travelers.
 Younger travelers can minimize their expenses and live on a blogger’s budget but older travelers need more comfort in the day to day.
-And we would be foolish to travel without travel insurance.
+And with increased age and ailments, we would be foolish to travel without travel insurance.
 Which, of course, is more expensive for older travelers.

 Again, make travel a priority.
 If your finances preclude overseas travel, take a weekend away locally.
 Your hometown might be other people’s holiday destination.